vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 ### Multisig for Ersatz validators

-At this point, Ersatz validators are not part of the Multisig.
+At this point, Ersatz validators are not part of any Multisig.

 ## Restarts from LNL checkpoint